jadenisaac2005/rockfall-prediction/README.md

 # Install all required Python packages
 pip install -r requirements.txt

+IMPORTANT: Configure your credentials
+# Open the main.py file and add your Twilio Account SID, Auth Token,
+# and phone numbers in the CONFIGURATION section.

 # Launch the FastAPI server
 uvicorn main:app --reload
 ```
 Leave this terminal running.
 The API is now live at `http://127.0.0.1:8000`.

 ### 2. Frontend Launch

 The frontend is a self-contained HTML file.

 1. Navigate to the project folder in your file explorer.